 For some reason, almost three-quarters of Bing users are aged 35+.
 This means, coincidently due to the nature of that demographic, that Bing users tend to be more affluent and with more disposable income as well as being more likely to be parents.
 This is often attributed as the reason why the conversion rate on Microsoft is higher than on Google for many industries.

 While Google leads the way in understanding intent and taking advantage of searches like “near me”.
 Bing is miles ahead when it comes to voice search, an increasingly popular method of searching, especially among young people.

 As 2019 drew to a close, Microsoft wasn't slowing down in their pursuit of new and innovative tools.
 One of their most exciting and relevant additions to the marketing platform will be “Smart Campaigns”.
 An intuitive, data-driven yet simple tool designed to make advertising with Microsoft as uncomplicated and accessible as possible, by utilizing Microsoft's AI technology.

 Rather than setting up whole campaigns, choosing keywords, setting bids and strategies, adding extensions and then making ongoing adjustments to optimise campaigns.
 Smart Campaigns only require you to provide Microsoft with some preliminary information about your business, Microsoft handles the rest.
 User need only provide:

 This format of advertising campaign creates a gateway for advertisers of all sizes and backgrounds to get involved in marketing, which in this day and age is crucial for all businesses wishing to keep up with the competition.

-Our expert team of marketers will also set up your campaigns in a way that takes full advantage of Microsoft's AI technology to give your business the best chance for success with marketing.
-You can then keep up to date in real-time on the progress and results of the campaign via the CampaignHero app.
+This has allowed our expert team of marketeers to set-up your campaigns in a way that takes advantage of Microsoft's AI technology to give your business the best results possible.
+You can also keep up to date on the campaign's progress via the CampaignHero app.